 Here’s a quick (8:43) video showing you the process from start to finish:

-[Click the button in the lower right-hand corner to maximize the video window]
+[Click the button near the lower right-hand corner to maximize the video window]

 Now it's your turn